MiguelCardoso19/MiguelCardoso19/README.md

 **👀 About Me:**
 Formerly a welder, I am a doer who doesn't shy away from challenges.
 My journey into coding was sparked by a deep interest in technology and Web3.
 Drawing from my experiences of living independently in multiple foreign countries, I've cultivated resilience and adaptability.
-Embracing change and innovation, I am driven to explore new horizons and contribute to the tech industry.
+Embracing change and innovation, I am driven to explore new horizons.

 ---
 **⚙️ Technical Skills:**
 Backend: JAVA, MAVEN, SPRING BOOT
 Cloud: AWS (ECS, EKS, LAMBDA, SNS, RDS, S3...)
 Frontend: JavaScript, CSS, HTML
-CICD: Git
+CICD: Git, GitHub
 Database: mySQL, PostgreSQL
 Agile: Scrum